-Our circadian clock (or circadian rhythm) is mostly responsible for helping us feel alert during the day and sleepy at night .
-This clock is mainly regulated by light exposure.
+Your circadian clock (or circadian rhythm) is mostly responsible for helping you feel alert during the day and sleepy at night.⁷ This clock is mainly regulated by light exposure.

-Our circadian clocks are most sensitive to light in the evening (dusk), night, and early morning (dawn).
-Therefore unnatural light exposure during this time can disrupt our circadian rhythm and inhibit our natural melatonin production (a hormone that helps regulate our sleep/wake cycles) .
+Circadian clocks are most sensitive to light in the evening (dusk), night, and early morning (dawn).
+Therefore, unnatural light exposure during this time can disrupt our circadian rhythm and inhibit our natural melatonin production (a hormone that helps regulate our sleep/wake cycles).⁸

-The truth is, many of us are unknowingly disrupting our circadian rhythm and harming our sleep by not paying attention to our light exposure.
-Consider all the unnatural light exposure we often get in the few hours before bed:
+The truth is, most people are unknowingly disrupting their circadian rhythm and harming their sleep by not paying attention to light exposure.
+Consider all the unnatural light exposure you often get in the few hours before bed: